cosmos/cosmos-sdk/docs/architecture/adr-003-dynamic-capability-store.md

 and passed to Keepers as fixed arguments ([example](https://github.com/cosmos/gaia/blob/dcbddd9f04b3086c0ad07ee65de16e7adedc7da4/app/app.go#L160)).
 Keepers cannot create or store capability keys during transaction execution — although they could call `NewKVStoreKey` and take the memory address of the returned struct, storing this in the Merklised store would result in a consensus fault, since the memory address will be different on each machine (this is intentional — were this not the case, the keys would be predictable and couldn't serve as object capabilities).

-Keepers need a way to keep a private map of store keys which can be altered during transacton execution, along with a suitable mechanism for regenerating the unique memory addresses (capability keys) in this map whenever the application is started or restarted.
+Keepers need a way to keep a private map of store keys which can be altered during transaction execution, along with a suitable mechanism for regenerating the unique memory addresses (capability keys) in this map whenever the application is started or restarted.
 This ADR proposes such an interface & mechanism.

 ## Decision

 The SDK will include a new `CapabilityKeeper` abstraction, which is responsible for provisioning, tracking, and authenticating capabilities at runtime.
 During application initialisation in `app.go`, the `CapabilityKeeper` will be hooked up to modules through unique function references (by calling `ScopeToModule`, defined below) so that it can identify the calling module when later invoked.

 When the initial state is loaded from disk, the `CapabilityKeeper`'s `Initialise` function will create new capability keys for all previously allocated capability identifiers (allocated during execution of past transactions and assigned to particular modes), and keep them in a memory-only store while the chain is running.

-The SDK will include a new `MemoryStore` store type, similar to the existing `TransientStore` but without erasure on `Commit()`, which this `CapabilityKeeper` will use to privately store capability keys.
+The `CapabilityKeeper` will include an ephemeral in-memory `CapabilityStore`, which internally maintains two maps, one for forward mappings that map from module name, capability tuples to capability names and one for reverse mappings that map from module name, capability name to capabilities.
+The reverse mapping contains the actual capability objects by reference.

-The `CapabilityKeeper` will use two stores: a regular, persistent `KVStore`, which will track what capabilities have been created by each module, and an in-memory `MemoryStore` (described below), which will store the actual capabilities.
+In addition to the `CapabilityStore`, the `CapabilityKeeper` will use a persistent `KVStore`, which will track what capabilities have been created by each module.
 The `CapabilityKeeper` will define the following types & functions:

 The `Capability` interface is similar to `StoreKey`, but has a globally unique `Index()` instead of a name.
 A `String()` method is provided for debugging.

 ```golang
 type Capability interface {